bkataru-workshop/vdkio/README.md

     - PCR discontinuity handling ✅

 2. **HLS Support:**
+    - **Basic RTSP to HLS Conversion:** Implemented and basic integration testing completed ✅.
+Provides a functional RTSP to HLS conversion pipeline.
     - Segment generation and management ✅
+    - Basic playlist generation and management ✅
+    - Segment duration control ✅
     - Multi-bitrate streaming support ✅
-    - Master/variant playlist generation ✅
-    - Segment duration control ✅
    - RTSP to HLS conversion with transcoding ✅
    - Testing Status:
      - Basic RTSP to HLS conversion tested ✅
      - Multi-bitrate adaptation tested ✅
+     - Playlist generation and segment management tested ✅
+     - Basic integration test now passing ✅
       - PCR timing accuracy tested ✅
     - Needs:
-      - Testing with different codec combinations
+      - **Comprehensive Testing:** More comprehensive testing with varied RTSP streams and codec combinations is needed to ensure robustness and identify potential issues.
-     - Enhanced error recovery
+     - Enhanced error recovery and handling mechanisms
- mechanisms
+     - Further refinement and optimization for performance and stability
-     - More comprehensive live testing
+     - More comprehensive live testing for production readiness

 ### Preliminary Implementations

-The following features have preliminary implementations with basic unit tests but require thorough testing with live streams for production use:
+The following features have preliminary implementations with basic unit tests.
+These implementations are functional but require thorough testing with live streams and more comprehensive tests for production use.

+**Note:** For formats listed under "Preliminary Implementations" and "Other Planned Implementations", live testing URLs are required for full validation and feature parity.
+Basic implementations and unit tests are provided, but comprehensive testing with live streams is essential for production readiness.

 1. **Format Support:**
    - **AAC Format:** Basic implementation of AAC file format support (muxer/demuxer) with unit tests only.
-Needs live stream testing.
+Needs live stream testing and more comprehensive tests.
-   - **TS Format:** Core implementation complete with RTSP to HLS conversion support.
-Further testing needed with different codec combinations.
+   - **TS Format:** Core TS format implementation is complete and used in RTSP to HLS conversion.
+Further testing needed with different codec combinations and transport stream variations.

 ### Critical Next Steps

-1. **Transport Stream (TS):**
-   - Fine-tune PCR timing accuracy
-    - Enhance error recovery mechanisms
+1. **Comprehensive Testing:**
+   - **HLS Support:** Conduct more comprehensive testing with varied RTSP streams and codec combinations to ensure the robustness of HLS streaming and identify any potential issues.
-    - Test with diverse stream types
+   - **TS Format:** Perform thorough testing with diverse stream types and transport stream variations to fully validate TS format handling and error recovery.

-2. **HLS Support:**
+2. **Enhanced Error Handling and Recovery:**
+   - **HLS Support:** Implement more robust error recovery and handling mechanisms for HLS streaming to improve stability and reliability in real-world scenarios.
+   - **TS Format:** Enhance error recovery mechanisms for TS format handling to ensure robust and fault-tolerant stream processing.

+3. **Performance Optimization:**
+   - **General:** Identify and address any performance bottlenecks in TS muxing and HLS segmenting to optimize vdkio for high-performance video streaming applications.

+4. **Acquire Live Testing URLs**:
+   - Obtain live testing URLs for the following formats to enable full feature validation, comprehensive testing, and ensure feature parity with the reference vdk implementation:
+     - DVRIP
-   - Basic segmentation ✅
+     - FLV
-   - Basic playlist generation ✅
-   - Segment duration handling ✅
-    - Multi-bitrate streaming ✅
+     - FMP4
-   - Needs:
+     - MKV
-     - More comprehensive testing with varied streams
+     - MP4 variants (MP4, MP4F, MP4M)
-     - Multi-bitrate (adaptive) streaming
+     - RTMP
-     - Enhanced error handling
+     - WebRTC

 ### Other Planned Implementations

 The following formats from `vdk` are planned for implementation.
-Note that live testing URLs will be required to properly validate these implementations:
+Live testing URLs will be essential to properly validate these implementations and ensure production readiness:

 1. **DVRIP** - Preliminary implementation planned
 2. **FLV** - Preliminary implementation planned